cmur2/chef-prosody/README.md

 ### use_community_repos

-If you're on Debian Squeeze (or Lenny) this will enable the Prosody community APT repository providing newer versions - include this in your `run_list` before `recipe[apt]`.
+If you're on Debian Wheezy (or Squeeze) this will enable the Prosody community APT repository providing newer versions - include this in your `run_list` before `recipe[apt]`.

 ## License